-The service begins as appointed for a celebration of the Holy Eucharist, or with the Penitential Order, or with the following greeting and the Lord Jesus Christ.
+The service begins as appointed for a celebration of the Holy Eucharist, or with the Penitential Order, or with the following greeting

 Celebrant Grace and peace be with you, from God our Father

+and the Lord Jesus Christ.

+People And also with you.

+Celebrant Let us pray.